MarijnKneppersSMC/website/README.md

-Deze website heeft het onderwerp Machine Learning.
+This website has the subject of Machine Learning.
-Je kan de development versie [hier](https://website.marijnknepperss.repl.co) zien en de meeste recente stabiele versie [hier](https://marijnknepperssmc.github.io/website/).
-Andere belangrijke links zijn [hier](https://github.com/MarijnKneppersSMC/website/blob/main/documents/links.md) te vinden
+You can check out the development version [here](https://website.marijnknepperss.repl.co) and the most recent stable version [here](https://marijnknepperssmc.github.io/website/).
+Other important links can be found [here](https://github.com/MarijnKneppersSMC/website/blob/main/documents/links.md).